 The MSc programme comprises taught modules to the value of 120 M Level credits and a dissertation of 60 M Level credits, giving a total of 180 credits.
 Students may choose to finish their studies after completing 60 taught credits (Postgraduate Certificate) or 120 taught credits (Postgraduate Diploma), or they may study any module on a stand-alone basis and obtain the relevant credits.
 The part-time MSc programme can be completed in two years, however up to three years is permitted.
 Students who opt for the modular route may take up to five years if they wish.
 The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.

 The core module of Research Methods in Health will underpin the knowledge and skills needed to undertake the dissertation.
 Other modules may be chosen from a wide range available within Schools in the faculty, and within some Schools outside the faculty, thus meeting the needs of individuals to review and evaluate the scientific background of their own specialism and to integrate this into their professional practice.

 For details about the modules offered within the Faculty (School of Health and Rehabilitation, School of Medicine, School of Nursing and Midwifery, School of Pharmacy) go to www.keele.ac.uk/health/postgraduatetaught/individualmodules/

-For a Postgraduate Certificate 60 credits must be obtained (choice of all options) and for a Postgraduate Diploma 120 credits must be obtained, including the core (compulsory) module of Research Methods, plus choice from option modules.
+For a Postgraduate Certificate 60 credits must be obtained and for a Postgraduate Diploma 120 credits must be obtained, including the core (compulsory) module of Research Methods.
 For the MSc a dissertation on a topic related to the course must additionally be completed.
 Dissertation workshops provide support for students.
 An appropriate supervisor to support the dissertation process will be allocated from within the Faculty.